ChannelEngine: product feeds

-Any other additional fields might be added to the feed, these fields can be used to filter products in ChannelEngine or to be passed along to one of the mappable attributes.
+Other additional fields might be added to the feed.
+These fields can be used to filter products on ChannelEngine, or to be passed along to one of the mappable attributes.

-If you want to include special characters or contents (like HTML in XML or quotation marks in CSV) in descriptions or other attribute values, please be sure to properly "escape" them.
+If you want to include special characters or content in descriptions or other attribute values (e.g.: HTML in an XML file, or quotation marks in a CSV file), make sure to properly 'escape' them.

-for XML you need to include the value between CDATA tags, like in below example
+For XML you need to include the value between CDATA tags, like in the example below: